gamesbook/pyprototypr/docs/hexagonal_grids.rst

 `abstract <examples/abstract.rst>`_ boards.

-You should have already seen how a single Hexagon and a basic grid of Hexagons are created using defaults, in `Core Shapes <core_shapes.rst#hexagon>`_.
+You should have already seen how a single Hexagon and a basic grid of Hexagons are created using defaults, via a `Hexagon Shape <core_shapes.rst#hexagon>`_.
 You should also have seen how a single Hexagon can be further enhanced in `Customised Shapes <customised_shapes.rst#hexagon>`_.

 .. _rectIndex: